 William Shakespeare's plays have inspired operas, operettas, musicals, concert works, incidental music, songs and choral music.

-This week on The Interlochen Collection, we'll hear a variety of pieces of music based on works of the Bard, all performed by Interlochen students over the decades.
+This week, we'll hear a variety of pieces of music based on works of the Bard, all performed by Interlochen students over the decades.

 Hector Berlioz, "Beatrice et Benedict" overture; Larry Rachleff, World Youth Symphony Orchestra (2005)